KevinVG207/Uma-Carotene-TL/README.md

 5. Update the translation files with `src/_prepare_release.py`.
 This will place the translations in the `translations` folder.
 These will be used to patch the game and is what you should be pushing to the repository.
 6. Patch the game with `src/_import.py`.
 7. Unpatch the game with `src/_revert.py`.

+Most functionality will eventually be available through the GUI (high priority.)
+It is currently work in progress and can be run with `src/_gui.py`.